Literary-Insights/blog/src/content/blog/Brief History of Earth, A - Andrew H. Knoll.txt-1.md

 The author argues that the GOE and rise of eukaryotes changed Earth significantly but that bacteria and archaea continued to dominate life for a long time.
 Modest oxygen levels still enabled new possibilities that paved the way for complex multicellular life.

 Does this look like an adequate summary?
-Let me know if you would like me to expand on or modify any part of the summary.